bombermal/Personal_Resume_EN_PT/README.md

  - Portugês: Fluente ou nativo

 ## Interesses
-* Bioinformática
+* Engenharia de dados
 * Análise de dados
-* Machine Learning
 * Programação
+* Gestão
 * DIY
-* Gestão

 # EN
-Data Engineer and Undergraduate Student Researcher at the Federal University of Rio Grande do Norte
+Programmer and specialist in Business Intelligence and Analytics from UFRN and TRE/RN

 :house: Natal/RN <br>
 :envelope: ivanalisson@gmail.com

-Researcher and master's student in bioinformatics.
-I am determined, objective and I am always looking for new ways to solve problems; an experienced python programmer(4+ years) who loves data, research and teaching.
+Specialist in Business Intelligence and Analytics from UFRN and TRE/RN, I am a determined and focused professional in constant search for new solutions to challenges.
+With more than 3 years of experience as a programmer, I have a passion for technology, research and teaching.

+In the infrastructure area, I am developing skills in tools such as Docker, SSH, Proxmox and Gitlab CI/CD.

+On a daily basis, I am engaged in data management, modeling, engineering and analysis, using tools such as SQL/Postgres, web scraping and Excel/Google Spreadsheets.
+Additionally, I create ETLs with Pentaho Data Integration, Airbyte and dbt.
+I manipulate data using pySpark, Apache Airflow for task orchestration.
+I have extensive experience in preparing presentations, dealing with clients, understanding their needs and leading discussions about project results and challenges with teammates and clients.

-On a daily basis, I am used to managing data using SQL, excel/Google spreadsheets, processing data using pandas and other python libraries, preparing presentations and discussing results, problems and other research challenges with workgroups.
-I speak English and have already developed projects involving data analysis, databases, structural biology and neuroscience.
+Furthermore, I speak English and have experience in projects that cover data analysis, structural biology and neuroscience.

-Moved by curiosity, forró teacher in his spare time and former volunteer at AIESEC, a group that works with social exchange, where young leaders from other countries do volunteer work in charities.
-Electronics, DIY and ballroom dancing are my main hobbies.
+Driven by curiosity, I am a forró teacher in my spare time and a former volunteer at AIESEC.
+My main hobbies include electronics, DIY projects and ballroom dancing.

 ## Links
 * [Linkedin](https://www.linkedin.com/in/ivan-alisson-cavalcante-nunes-de-lima-76964991/)